Jeeses313/MusicPlayer/documentation/faq.md

 #### Why should I use this app?

 I don't know.
-Why are you reading this faq?
+Why not?
+Why are you even reading this faq?